 “Taking the responsibility as a parent of personally logging their time behind the wheel is a positive learning experience,” she says.
 “It’s a relationship-building thing whereby the two of you can directly assess together their level of maturity behind the wheel.
 The driving log gives you a black-and-white record of each driving experience.”

 Elbin says she writes careful notes to improve their awareness, whether it’s a signal or a look over the shoulder for a lane change.

 If disagreements arise with your child over road rules, Elbin suggests dropping by your local police station together.
 “Ask for a non-emergency visit and talk with a police officer to get your child’s questions answered on the spot,” she says.

-- Drive with CARE - Florida Drivers Guide for Parents and Teens
+For more advice, check out Drive with Care — Florida Drivers Guide for Parents and Teens

-- Keys2Drive: AAA Guide to Teen Driver Safety
+and Keys2Drive: The AA Guide to Teen Driver Safety.